With all our might to

 - Secret Character: Beating the main game unlocks Riki and Kunio as playable characters.

-- Shamu Fu: Tuna are one of the many improvised weapons found in the game.
+- Shamu Fu: The Tuna of River Heights is one of the many improvised weapons found in the game.
 There's even an achievement for defeating an enemy with one.

 - She-Fu: Kyoko's fighting style is heavy on kicks, flips and dance moves, including a dab strong enough to knock enemies to the ground.